 The one thing that always fascinated me during that period was seeing photos in books and magazines of relatively tiny North Atlantic Treaty Organization (NATO) and US fighter aircraft intercepting massive Soviet bombers and reconnaissance aircraft over the North Sea, the Baltic, the Pacific Ocean or the Bering Sea near Alaska.
 Back then NATO included Belgium, Canada, Denmark, France, Greece, Iceland, Italy, Norway, Portugal, Spain, Turkey, UK, USA and West Germany (it has greatly expanded today to include former Eastern Bloc enemies).

-From the 1950′s right through to the fall of the USSR and Communism in Eastern Europe in 1991 the Soviets sent aircraft to probe and spy on the air defences of NATO nations and the US Pacific naval fleet.
-This lead to NATO forces building high-speed aircraft (Mach 2+) to intercept and escort the Soviet aircraft out of their airspace in as “friendly” a manner as possible (classic interceptors included the English Electric Lightning, Convair F-106 Delta Dart, Grumman F-14 Tomcat, Lockheed F-104 Starfighter and the Panavia Tornado F.3).
+From the 1950’s right through to the fall of the USSR and Communism in Eastern Europe in 1991 the Soviets sent aircraft to probe and spy on the air defences of NATO nations and the US Pacific naval fleet.
+This lead to NATO forces building high-speed aircraft (Mach 2+) with a rapid rate of climb to take off and quickly intercept and escort the Soviet aircraft out of their airspace in as “friendly” a manner as possible (classic interceptors included the English Electric Lightning, Convair F-106 Delta Dart, Grumman F-14 Tomcat, Lockheed F-104 Starfighter and the Panavia Tornado F.3).
 Sometimes these interceptions were done at incredibly close ranges so the pilots could check each other out and take intelligence photos.
-This must have led to some very hair-raising and amusing moments on both sides – I remember reading stories of NATO pilots holding up symbols of the “Free West” to their Soviet counterparts such as Playboy magazines!
+This must have led to some very hair-raising and amusing moments on both sides.
+I remember reading stories of NATO pilots holding up symbols of the “Free West” to their Soviet counterparts such as Playboy magazines!

-The interesting thing with these intercepts is that throughout the entire period from the 1950′s to today one predominate aircraft has been involved in most of them.
-The Tupolev Tu-95 Bear a huge 4 turbo prop engined bomber that first flew in 1952 and is still in service with the Russian Air Force today.
+The interesting thing with these intercepts is that throughout the entire period from the 1950’s to today one predominate aircraft has been involved in most of them.
+The Tupolev Tu-95 Bear a huge 4 turbo prop engined strategic bomber / airborne surveillance aircraft that first flew in 1952 and is still in service with the Russian Air Force today.
+The Tu-95 can be armed with various air-to-surface missiles including nuclear weapons.

-Following are a collection of photos of interceptions of Soviet and Russian aircraft over the past 50 years by NATO and US aircraft.
+Following are a collection of photos of interceptions of Soviet and Russian aircraft over the past 50 years or so by NATO and US aircraft.
+They have certainly kept NATO pilots (and their allies) busy for decades!

 1960′s